sangamkotalwar/NLP-CQA-Summarization/README.md

   python3 ExtractiveSummarizationUsingGensim.py
   ```
   ![Output 1 -Gensim](https://i.imgur.com/jMNr438.jpg?1)
   The first output does not correctly summarize the question but in the second one we're able to get the desired output.
-We dn't say it to be completely corrrect but the output is giving some insight about the original content question.
+We don't say it to be completely corrrect but the output is giving some insight about the original content question.

 ## Deadlines
 Submission | Deadline
 -------|---------